rishikeshsreehari/personal-blog/content/blog/notes-robot-vacuums/index.md

 ### The Major Players

 The main brands I encountered were iRobot (Roomba), Eufy (by Anker), Ecovacs, Xiaomi, Dreame, and Narwal.
-Roomba popularized the robot vacuum concept, while Xiaomi outsources manufacturing to Dreame after giving them their requirements.
-Xiaomi owns a stake in Dreame and was their angel investor, but Dreame is not a subsidiary.
+Roomba popularized the robot vacuum concept, while Xiaomi outsources manufacturing to other companies.
+Xiaomi owns a stake in Dreame and Roborock as well.

 ### Suction Power Marketing